In Singapore, the term life insurance plan used to be the neglected kid at school.

 4) Mortgage Reducing Term Insurance

-As the name suggests, the coverage decreases year by year and ends up at 0 when the term is over.
+As the name suggests, the coverage decreases every year and ends up at 0 when the policy term is over.

-The rationale of this is because as you’re paying off your loan, your liabilities decreases as well, which corresponds to how much you should cover yourself.
+The rationale of this is because as you’re paying off your loan, your liabilities decreases too, reducing the coverage that’s needed.

-The only time you would consider a standalone plan is if you wish to purchase just the early CI cover, nothing else.
+The only time you should consider a standalone plan is if you wish to purchase just CI cover, and nothing else.

 How a Level-Term Plan Can Help (Case Study of John)